Who

-Weaving a network of researchers, artists, and innovators, the Studio applies meticulous yet creative thought to craft tailor-made solutions to contemporary brand and organisational questions.
-For more, see Consulting.
+Weaving a network of researchers, artists, and innovators, Studio Picot applies meticulous, creative thought to craft tailor-made solutions for contemporary questions in arts & heritage.

-The Studio holds offices between Rome, Italy and Manchester, UK.
+The Studio holds offices between London and Rome.

 Tori, the descendant of the Livornese lacemakers, is an skilled researcher and strategist with over 8 years experience.